Safe Ministry Policy

 Safe Ministry Program: all risks have been assessed and events thought through and planned.
 These programs have had permission to proceed from a ministry co-ordinator

-Program (event) Leaders: responsible for a teams and programs.
+Program (event) Leaders: responsible for teams and programs.
 They jointly recruit team members and complete safety management plans for their individual programs.

 Scope Of This Policy